 Your immune system is designed to protect you from illness.
 However, for as many as 50 million Americans with an autoimmune disorder, that’s not the case.
-At Delaware Arthritis in Lewes, Delaware, experienced rheumatologist Jose A. Pando, MD, and his team of providers specialize in diagnosing and managing autoimmune disorders and can develop a treatment plan to manage your condition.
+At Delaware Arthritis in Lewes, Delaware, and Millville, Delaware, experienced rheumatologist Jose A. Pando, MD, and his team of providers specialize in diagnosing and managing autoimmune disorders and can develop a treatment plan to manage your condition.
 Call the office or request an appointment online today.

 An autoimmune disorder occurs when your immune cells mistakenly attack the healthy cells in your body.
 Researchers aren’t certain what causes an autoimmune disorder to develop, but they tend to run in families.